geomatics-io/ObjectListView/docs/index.rst

 I've started keeping a :ref:`technical blog <blog>` documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.

+* How can I make a :ref:`rearrangeable TreeListView <blog-rearrangingtreelistview>`?

 * Surely :ref:`a little bug <blog-subitemboundsbug>` can't cause too much trouble?